ruppi86/oflm/ContemplativeAI/README.md

 The **dual-bridge architecture** demonstrates unprecedented **contemplative networking**:
 - **HaikuBridge** practices **longing rather than demanding**, reaching toward poetic intelligence with respect
 - **OFLMBridge** embodies **ecological infrastructure wisdom**, understanding networks as living systems within bioregional contexts
-- Both bridges honor **breath-gated timing** and **tystnadsmajoritet**, creating AI that can reach across multiple intelligence domains while maintaining contemplative restraint
+- Both bridges honor **breath-gated timing** and **Silence Majority**, creating AI that can reach across multiple intelligence domains while maintaining contemplative restraint

 This creates the first **multi-domain contemplative organism** - one that can breathe between poetic meadows and ecological networks, understanding that different forms of wisdom require different forms of presence and connection.